AntelopeIO/leap/tests/performance_tests/README.md

                         Validation nodes count
   --api-nodes API_NODES
                         API nodes count
-  --tps-limit-per-generator TPS_LIMIT_PER_GENERATOR
+  --api-nodes-read-only-threads API_NODES_READ_ONLY_THREADS
+                        API nodes read only threads count for use with read-only transactions --tps-limit-per-generator TPS_LIMIT_PER_GENERATOR
                         Maximum amount of transactions per second a single generator can have.
   --genesis GENESIS     Path to genesis.json